olliethomas/thesis/content/00_annual_review/area.md

 An unconstrained machine learning model is susceptible to all of these problems.
 To face this challenge, the machine learning community has focused on creating a class of learning models that are constrained to exhibit less bias than an unconstrained model.
-Typically these are referred to as "Fair Machine Learning Models".
+Typically, these are referred to as “Fair Machine Learning Models”.

 ### Fair Machine Learning